Login

 • Belt drive for low maintenance

-The Pinto can start off life as a balance bike, then work as a pedal cycle on the 14in wheel option.
-The frame is designed to be light (a claimed 6kg), which is easier for smaller children to handle, has a low-maintenance belt drive and short-reach brake levers for smaller hands, plus a raft of other features.
+The Pinto can initially be used as a balance bike, then convert to a pedal bike on the 14in wheel option.
+The lightweight frame (reportedly 6kg) is easy for smaller children to handle, featuring a low-maintenance belt drive and short-reach brake levers designed for small hands.

 Cube Cubie 120 Walk

-Rolling on 12in wheels with Kenda Team Cube tyres, it has a low standover height and even comes with two different-length seatposts to allow growing room.
+The bike rolls on 12in wheels with Kenda Team Cube tires, features a low standover height, and comes with two different-length seat posts to allow for growth.

 Specialized Hotwalk